NZASM 14 Tonner 0-4-0T: Central South African Railways

-At the end of the war, when the IMR was transformed into the Central South African Railways (CSAR), either three or four of the 14 Tonners survived and were renumbered, either from CSAR numbers A to C or from A to D. The uncertainty arises from the fact that the renumbering register lists CSAR no. D as both NZASM 14 Tonner no. 5 and one of the NZASM 18 Tonner locomotives.
+At the end of the war when the IMR was transformed into the Central South African Railways (CSAR), either three or four of the 14 Tonners survived and were renumbered, either from CSAR numbers A to C or from A to D. The uncertainty arises from the fact that the renumbering register lists CSAR no. D as both NZASM 14 Tonner No. 5 and one of the NZASM 18 Tonner 0-6-0ST locomotives.

-NZASM numbers 2, 3 and 5 were presumably allocated IMR numbers 602, 603 and 605 respectively, but apart from either IMR no. 602 or 603 which presumably became CSAR no. B, it is not known whether they were renumbered.
+NZASM numbers 2, 3 and 5 were presumably allocated IMR numbers 602, 603 and 605 respectively, but apart from either IMR No. 602 or 603 which presumably became CSAR No. B, it is not known whether they were renumbered.
 All three of them were converted into stationary boilers at some stage.
-The gap in the CSAR renumbering (see the table) suggests that only one of NZASM numbers 2 and 3 survived into CSAR stock, presumably becoming CSAR no. B.
+The gap in the CSAR renumbering (see table below) suggests that only one of NZASM numbers 2 and 3 survived into CSAR stock, presumably becoming CSAR No. B.

 Preservation

-Even though none of them were in service any longer when the South African Railways renumbering was carried out in 1912, the last of four of the 14 Tonners was only scrapped in 1916.
-NZASM no. 1, the engine Transvaal, was preserved and was declared a national monument by Government Notice no. 529 on 6 April 1936.
-It was plinthed on Pretoria station until the late 1960s, when it was moved to the new Johannesburg station.
-It is now exhibited in the Outeniqua Transport Museum in George, Western Cape.
+Even though none of the 14 Tonners were in service during the 1912 South African Railways renumbering, the last of four were not scrapped until 1916.
+NZASM No. 1 Transvaal was preserved and declared a national monument by Government Notice No. 529 on 6 April 1936.
+It was plinthed on Pretoria station until the late 1960s when it was moved to the new Johannesburg station.
+It is now exhibited in the Outeniqua Transport Museum in George, South Africa.